theripper93/theripper-premium-hub/premium-changelogs/skill-tree.md

+## Version 0.4.2
+- Fixed onunlock script not beeing correctly assigned a name in the skill config form making it not fire

 ## Version 0.4.1
 - Interface will now show total points in the tree (spent + current)
 - Interface will now show points spent in each group